In your Region

 Schools Access Programme

-We visit a large number of state schools throughout the year and deliver sessions to different year groups on a range of topics.
+We visit and interact online with a large number of state schools throughout the year and deliver sessions to different year groups on a range of topics.
 Some sessions are about university in general, whilst others focus on the University of Oxford, for example:

 For Year 12 and 13